You’ve made a momentous decision. You’ve decided you’re going to change to become healthier, stronger, and to look your best.

 The best total beginner 30-day workout for women

 Free: get the extended 60-day workout as a Google Doc with linked videos

 Not only will you get the extended workout that lasts 60 days with 2 phases, you’ll also be able to get the workout as a Google Docs spreadsheet so you’ll never lose it, and you’ll also get:

 - a 60 day two-phased workout plan—an extra 4 weeks of programming.

 - A spreadsheet that is easier to use, you can record your reps in, and mark off sets as you complete them.

 - Includes links to many of our favourite videos teaching every exercise with the correct form.

-See for yourself.
+Check it out for yourself.
 You can sign up and get access immediately right here:

-Get the 60-day two phase workouts
+Free: Get the men's 60-day two phase bodyweight workouts

 - Each exercise must be hard enough to mean you can’t do more than 20 reps.
 That means you may want to try going to failure on an exercise one time to discover how many reps you can do.
 Then once you know that, try and stay a rep or two away from failure in the future.
 That will help you get less sore, and reduce the chances of injury, while still being heavy enough to get results.